Employment Contractsby Kate Russell

 T was disciplined for taking unauthorised leave and lost his entitlement to a bonus of approximately £250.
 He complained that he had been unreasonably refused time off for dependant care leave.

 The EAT said that the Act was aimed at helping people who were faced with sudden and difficult situations in respect of a dependant, in this case a child.
 In this situation, all that had to be communicated by the employee was enough information for the employer to understand that something had happened to cause what had been a stable arrangement in relation to a dependant to be disrupted, and that as a result of this the employee would have to leave work urgently.
-The EAT also held that in this case Safeway Stores had received sufficient information between the various managers to determine that the statutory right to dependant care leave had been engaged.
+The EAT also held that in this case Safeway Stores had received sufficient information between the various managers to determine that the statutory right to dependency care leave had been engaged.

 What if you think that an employee is abusing the right?